spacepy/spacepy/Doc/source/tips.rst

         return (x0_y0_z0)

 Profiling this with cProfile one can see that this is now fast enough for me, no more work to do.
-We picked up a 48x speed increase, I;m sure this can still be made better and let the spacepy team know if you rewrite it and it will be included::
+We picked up a 48x speed increase, I'm sure this can still be made better and let the spacepy team know if you rewrite it and it will be included::